Fade the Public Betting Strategy: How to Bet Against the Public

 Consistency requires discipline, patience, and proper bankroll management.

-How to Identify Public vs Sharp Money at Prime Sportsbook
+How to Identify Public vs Sharp Money in Sports Betting

 At Prime Sportsbook, understanding betting patterns is critical to applying the fade the public strategy effectively.